justjake/ircbot_workshop/README.md

         return "Hello, " + @name
     end
 end

+# instantiation
+me = Person.new("Jake")
+# method calls
+me.greet()
 ```

-Ruby does a ton of crazy crazy things that I think are really cool, but
+Ruby does a ton of crazy crazy things that let you do some really cool
+things, as we'll see once we start derping our IRC bots.
+But today ain't
-today ain't about ruby. it's about bothering others on the internet. so
+about ruby. it's about bothering others on the internet. so let's get to
-let's get to it!
+it!

+### Level 1 Bot: we exist!

+Pop open ircbot.rb in your favorite text editor to get started!
+We're gonna connect our bots to IRC and see them show up in a channel.

+(filling in config variables and running the bot for the first time)

+`git checkout level1-{start,end}`

+### Level 2 Bot: Hello User!

+Now lets make our bots respond to IRC events.
+Specifically, we should
+greet new users as they join a channel.

+Methods:
+    - onJoin

+`git checkout level2-{start,end}`

+### Level 3 Bot: Responding to messages

+The meat and potatoes of an IRC bot.
+Here we learn how to use regular
+expressions to listen for certain types of messages, and respond to
+those messages.

+Methods:
+    - onRude, a default handler.
+Notifies someone if they use a rude
+      word.
+    - youreWelcome, a regex matcher that only responds if a "thank-you"
+      message is sent to the bot.
+Sends back "You're welcome, peaceful
+      friend"

+`git checkout level3-{start,end}`

+### Level 4 Bot: Tumblrbot

+Connect IRC and Tumblr, everyone's two favorite things.
+We're going to
+build a way to create and read tumblr posts from IRC!
+This includes
+creating Tumblr API keys, setting up the messege listeners, etc

+Methods:
+    - post
+    - read

+`git checkout level4-{start,end}`